AdrianApan/personal-site/_posts/writing-a-book-with-gpt4-and-midjourney.md

 The aim was to have a paperback version (8.5 x 8.5 inches), which I found to be the most common size for children's books.
 The images generated by Midjourney are squares as well (1024 x 1024 pixels), so this played into it nicely.

-My goal was to have text on the left page and the visual on the right page.
+My goal was to have txt on the left page and the visual on the right page.

 ![Page arrangement](https://raw.githubusercontent.com/AdrianApan/personal-site/master/public/assets/blog/posts/gpt_midjourney_book_5.png)